DOI-USGS/ISIS3/README.md

 #### Harder mode, with activation script hacking

 The above stacking situation may have issues if you have a particularly complicated set of packages or other dependencies.
-This this means you'll probably need a solution like this.
 The idea here is that the only thing you *really* need in your 'working' environment are the ISIS environment variables and the path to the ISIS executables.

-And we can do this via customizations in the conda environment's activate.d and deactivate.d directories.
-Adding these things can also be done manually from the command line, but encoding them in the activate.d and deactivate.d scripts is handy.
+And we can do this via customizations in the conda environment's activate.d/ and deactivate.d/ directories.
+Adding these things can also be done manually from the command line, but encoding them in the activate.d/ and deactivate.d/ scripts is handy.

 1. Create your conda environment however you like, adding whatever packages you need.
 If you were reading the directions above, you've